 Making a purchase at a restaurant with a card registered with the Southwest Dining program would have reset her account, as well.
 This doesn’t have to be an expensive meal, as a stop at a nearby sandwich shop or teriyaki fast food place would have done the job.

 Earning Southwest miles for a hotel stay or rental car also would have extended the miles for another 24 months.
 As a last resort, I could have purchased 2,000 Southwest points for $60.
-Keep in mind buying Southwest points is a HORRIBLE value and only worth it if you have a large amount of points to lose and have no other way to keep your account active.
+Keep in mind buying Southwest points is a HORRIBLE value and only worth it if you have a large number of points to lose and have no other way to keep your account active.

 When I realized that I made this silly mistake, I went online to see if there was any way to get the points reinstated.
 Some airlines will re-instate your points for a fee, but unfortunately, Southwest isn’t one of these airlines.
 Once your miles are gone, they’re gone.